waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ### A module that doesn't include any other modules

-This version contains the repeat functionality.
+This version of `exclaim` contains the repeat functionality.

 ```js
 (function () {